Worth knowing about LCA and EU’s framework

 Out of project scope | D | Potential for reuse, recycling and other recovery |

-Worth knowing about RTLCA
+Worth knowing about Real-Time LCA

 How does Real-Time LCA comply with legislation and requirements?

-A1: Raw materials
+- A1: Raw materials supply*

-C3: Waste treatment
+- C3: Waste processing

-C4: Disposal
+- C4: Disposal

 What environmental data does Real-Time LCA use?